-It’s What God Says About You That Matters, Not What the World Says
+It’s What God Says About You That Matters.

-The world does its best to tell us what we are, often in terms of what we lack: too fat, too skinny, too loud, too dumb, too close-minded, too uncool, blah, blah, blah.
-But when we choose to believe what God says about us, it puts the world’s labels in perspective.
-And why, might I ask, do we allow the world to tell us who we are, or to steal our joy?
+The world does its best to define and categorize us, often from a place of lack: too fat, too skinny, too loud, too dumb, too left, too right, too religious, too uncool, blah, blah, blah.
+But when we choose to believe what God says about us, it puts the world’s labels into proper perspective: wrong.

 Philippians 4:13 – I can do all things through Christ who strengthens me.

 YOU are God’s handiwork

 Ephesians 2:10 – “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do.”

 God pursues YOU

 Psalm 23:6 – Surely goodness and mercy shall follow me all the days of my life; and I will dwell in the house of the Lord forever.